 Science update (May 7 '11, section #7.5) — The Vitamin D advice provided to readers has not changed, but the science supporting it has been dramatically beefed up — more science, new science, better summarized — to confirm that D supplementation is a safe and sensible option for patients.
 See also the separate article, The Safety of Vitamin D for Pain.
 See section #7.5, Vitamin D deficiency.

 Major update (Apr 20 '11) — Major improvements to the table of contents, and the display of information about updates like this one.
 Sections now have numbers for easier reference and bookmarking.
-The structure of the document has really be cleaned up in general, paving the way for efficient conversion to other formats (Kindle, Apple’s iBookstore, etc).
-Best of all, it is now significantly easier for me to update the tutorial — which will translate into more good content for readers.
+The structure of the document has really been cleaned up in general, making it significantly easier for me to update the tutorial — which will translate into more good content for readers.
 Care for more detail?
 Really?
 Here’s the full announcement.

 Minor update (Apr 10 '11, section #5.32) — Edited to distinguish more clearly between “dependence” and “addiction,” to reduce alarmism about addiction or contributing to the excessive stigma against opioids.
 (Thanks to reader Evelyn D. for pointing out the issue to me — a good example of how readers contribute to the improvement of this tutorial.)
 See section #5.32, The nuclear option: “Hillbilly heroin” (Oxycontin), codeine and other opioids.